 Charitable Gift Planning

-Please Remember the Church in your Estate Plan!
+Please Remember the Church in your Will, Trust, or other Plan!

 The Foundation for the Diocese of Helena is here to help you support the future of our Diocese.
 No matter where you are on life’s path, no matter the amount you have to give, you can make a lasting difference…now and into the future.